Jelly Belly

-Jelly Belly Candy Company, formerly known as Herman Goelitz Candy Company and Goelitz Confectionery Company, is an American company that manufactures Jelly Belly jelly beans and other candy.
+Jelly Belly Candy Company, formerly known as Herman Goelitz Candy Co. and Goelitz Confectionery Co., is an American company that manufactures Jelly Belly jelly beans and other candy.

 The company is based in Fairfield, California, with a second manufacturing facility in North Chicago, Illinois.
-A distribution and visitor center in Pleasant Prairie, Wisconsin, began liquidation and closure on August 3, 2020.
+A distribution and visitor center in Pleasant Prairie, Wisconsin closed in 2020.
 In October 2008, the company opened a 50000 sqft manufacturing plant in Rayong, Thailand, where it produces confections for the international market.

+In October 2023, the Ferrara Candy Company announced an agreement to acquire Jelly Belly Candy Co.
+The transaction was completed a month later.

 History

 1866–1913

 Gustav Goelitz came to the United States in 1866 from Germany and in 1869 started the confectionery business Gustav Goelitz in Belleville, Illinois.
 His younger brothers, Albert and George, emigrated to America soon after joining him in the business.

-In 1898, the company began manufacturing mellowcreme candies (also called mellow cream, and butter cream).
-Candy corn, a type of mellowcreme candy, was likely developed by George Renniger, an employee of Wunderlee Candy Company in Philadelphia.
+In 1898, the company began manufacturing mellowcreme candies (also called mellow cream or butter cream).
+Candy corn, a type of mellowcreme candy, was likely developed by George Renniger, an employee of Wunderle's Candy Company in Philadelphia.

 The Goelitz Confectionery Company was successful in selling a variety of mellowcreme candy including candy corn.
-In 1904, the company relocated to Chicago and later to North Chicago in 1913.
+In 1900 the company opened a factory in Cincinnati and in 1904 the company opened another factory in Chicago.
+Eventually, the company relocated to North Chicago in 1913.